FoundationCryptoLabs/XSS/README.md

 # xBTC Stablecoin System - Core

 This repo contains the core contracts of the xBTC stablecoin system (XSS).
-Please see branch rsk-tests for working codebase and tests.
+Please see branch rsk-test for working codebase and tests.

 About